raktar-project/website/docs/backend/manual-steps.md

 If you don't have a public hosted zone already for your domain name, create one on Route 53.

-{% info %}
+!!! info
     Take note of the hosted zone ID, you'll need this later.

-{% end %}

 ## Creating an Application in IAM Identity Center